jacques-lauzeral/odp/docs/Storage-Model.md

 - Both OperationalRequirement and OperationalChange versions can reference documents

 ### Dependency Management
-The new `DEPENDS_ON` relationship enables formal declaration of dependencies between versions:
+The new `DEPENDS_ON` relationship enables formal declaration of dependencies:
-- OperationalRequirementVersion can depend on other OperationalRequirementVersions
+- OperationalRequirement versions can depend on other OperationalRequirements (Item-to-Item)
-- OperationalChangeVersion can depend on other OperationalChangeVersions
+- OperationalChange versions can depend on other OperationalChanges (Item-to-Item)
-- Dependencies are version-to-version (not Item-to-Item), capturing the specific version dependency
+- Dependencies point to Item nodes, automatically following the latest version
-- Dependencies are validated at service level (warning/prevention of conflicting OC definitions)
+- Dependencies are validated at service level (warning/prevention of conflicting definitions)
 - Supports better deployment planning and sequencing